telekom-security/tpotce/README.md

 Whereas most CD burning tools allow you to burn from ISO images, the procedure to create a bootable USB stick from an ISO image depends on your system.
 There are various Windows GUI tools available, e.g. [this tip](http://www.ubuntu.com/download/desktop/create-a-usb-stick-on-windows) might help you.<br> On [Linux](http://askubuntu.com/questions/59551/how-to-burn-a-iso-to-a-usb-device) or [MacOS](http://www.ubuntu.com/download/desktop/create-a-usb-stick-on-mac-osx) you can use the tool *dd* or create the USB stick with T-Pot's [ISO Creator](https://github.com/dtag-dev-sec).
 2. Boot from the USB stick and install.

-*Please note*: We will ensure the compatibility with the Intel NUC platform, as we really like the form factor, looks and build quality.
-Other platforms **remain untested**.
+*Please note*: While we are performing limited tests with the Intel NUC platform other hardware platforms **remain untested**.
+We can not provide hardware support of any kind.

 <a name="postinstall"></a>
 ## Post-Install User
-In some cases it is necessary to install Ubuntu Server 18.04 LTS on your own:
+In some cases it is necessary to install Debian 9.7 (Stretch) on your own:
  - Cloud provider does not offer mounting ISO images.
  - Hardware setup needs special drivers and / or kernels.
  - Within your company you have to setup special policies, software etc.
  - You just like to stay on top of things.

-While the T-Pot-Autoinstaller served us perfectly well in the past we decided to include the feature directly into T-Pot and its Universal Installer.
+The T-Pot Universal Installer will upgrade the system to Debian (Sid) and install all required T-Pot dependencies.

 Just follow these steps: